 All women from age 18 and beyond should have a yearly pelvic exam.
 A pap smear, which checks for cervical cancer should be done as well as a full STD screen, should you be sexually active.
 If you are under the age of 18 and sexually active, you should be having annual pelvic exams done too.

-If you have questions about the pelvic exam (what exactly takes place, how to prepare for the exam, what tests you should ask to have done, etc.) an excellent resource is the Women's Health website on About.com.
-This website offers a variety of information on topics related to gynecological and reproductive health.
+If you have questions about the pelvic exam (what exactly takes place, how to prepare for the exam, what tests you should ask to have done, etc.) an excellent resource is the Women's Health Organization.
+This website offers a variety of information on topics related to women's issues and women's issues on gynecological and reproductive health.

 Self Breast Exam